Velfi/babysteps/content/blog/2022-03-29-dyn-can-we-make-dyn-sized.md

 fn print_me(x: &dyn Debug) { … }
 ```

 That works ok for this function, but it has a few downsides.
 First, we have to change existing callers of `print_me` — maybe we had `print_me(22)` before, but now they have to write `print_me(&22)`.
 That’s an ergonomic hit.
 Second, we’ve now hardcoded that we are *borrowing* the `dyn Debug`.
 There are other functions where this isn’t necessarily what we wanted to do.
-Maybe we wanted to store that `dyn Debug` into a datastructure and return it — for example, this function `print_me_later` returns a closure that will print `x` when called:
+Maybe we wanted to store that `dyn Debug` into a data structure and return it — for example, this function `print_me_later` returns a closure that will print `x` when called:

 ```rust
 fn print_me_later(x: &dyn Debug) -> impl FnOnce() + ‘_ {